jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ## Problem

 With the current global pandemic and its associated resources (data, analyses, etc.), I've been trying for some time to come up with an interesting COVID-19 problem to attack with statistics.
 After looking at the number of confirmed cases for some counties, it was clear that at _some_ date, the number of new cases stopped being exponential and its distribution changed.
 However, this date was different for each country (obviously).
 This post introduces and discusses a Bayesian model for estimating the date that the distribution of new COVID-19 cases in a particular country changes.

+An important reminder before we get into it is that all models are wrong, but some are useful.
+This model is useful for estimating the date of change, not for predicting what will happen with COVID-19.

 All the code for this post can be found [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/covid19-changes.ipynb).